507A Thornhill Drive

 Susan is a Licensed Professional Counselor who enjoys working with children, adolescents and adults.
 She earned a master’s degree in counseling from Lewis University and also holds a bachelor’s degree in anthropology from Wheaton College.
 She uses a client-centered, collaborative approach and provides a safe, supportive environment for clients to learn how to manage and resolve their difficulties, heal and grow.
 Her therapeutic interests include anxiety, depression, PTSD, eating disorders, low self-esteem, grief, and major life transitions.
 In addition to her experience in counseling, Susan has worked with children and adolescents in a variety of school and church settings and is uniquely prepared to assist them and their parents with academic problems, behavioral concerns, and social skills.
 Having been raised by missionary parents in multicultural environments, Susan is able to relate well with clients working through cultural transitions, identity issues, and spiritual growth.
 She is a member of Glen Ellyn Evangelical Covenant Church.

-Dr. Fort specializes in providing therapy for couples, adults, children and families from all walks of life.
+Christin specializes in providing therapy for couples, adults, children and families from all walks of life.
 She also provides psychological/psycho-educational assessments to evaluate children and adults for ADHD and related executive functioning concerns, learning disabilities, memory, cognitive functioning and social and emotional difficulties.
-Dr. Fort has extensive experience working with interracial couples, ethnic minority adults and children, and clients with Autism Spectrum Disorder.
-She also enjoys working with clients who are interested in the integration of faith and spirituality in the course of psychotherapy treatment.
-Additionally, Dr. Fort also provides in-depth, psychoanalytically oriented psychotherapy for clients who would like to develop a deeper level of self-awareness by engaging in therapy multiple times per week.
+She has extensive experience working with interracial couples, ethnic minority adults and children, and clients with Autism Spectrum Disorder.
+Christin also enjoys working with clients who are interested in the integration of faith and spirituality in the course of psychotherapy treatment.
+Additionally, she also provides in-depth, psychoanalytically oriented psychotherapy for clients seeking to develop a deeper level of self-awareness by engaging in therapy multiple times per week.

 Dr. Francis is a Licensed Clinical Psychologist and the Director of Counseling Services at the Center.
 A member of the Dominican Sisters of Springfield, Illinois, Dr. Francis has been a practicing psychotherapist and a spiritual director/companion since 1987.
 She holds a doctorate degree in clinical psychology from the Illinois School of Professional Psychology (Chicago Campus), a master of arts degree in Christian spirituality from Creighton University and a master of arts degree in counseling, with an emphasis on marriage and family from Sangamon State University.